 Vitamin content comparison

 Vitamin A content in milk is at 196 mcg per 100g.
-A cup of 250ml of milk would contain approximately 500mcg of vitamin A which is at 55% of the daily requirement for men and 70% daily requirement for women.
+A cup of 250ml milk contains 500mcg vitamin A which is at 55% of the daily requirement for men and 70% for women.

 Vitamin D content in milk is at 1.2 mcg per 100g.
 So 250 ml of milk has 3mcg of vitamin D, which is by average 15% of the daily recommended value.

-Vitamins B2 and B12 are also present in milk but not in remarkable values.
+Vitamins B2 and B12 are also present in milk but not in great value.

-Yogurt contains vitamin B2 at 0.278mcg per 100g and the daily requirement of men is 1.3mcg and for women 1.1mcg.
-This makes it a good source of vitamin B2.
-Another vitamin found in yogurt which is relatively higher than the content found in milk is vitamin B12.
+Yogurt is a good source of vitamin B2.
+Yogurt contains vitamin B2 at 0.278mcg per 100g, and the daily requirement is 1.3mcg and for women 1.1mcg.
+Another vitamin found in yogurt, which is relatively higher than the content found in milk, is vitamin B12.

 Mineral content comparison

-Milk is considered to be one of the best sources of calcium.
-It also contains some amounts of phosphorus, potassium, and selenium but not at remarkable amounts.
+Milk is one of the best sources of calcium.
+It also contains some amounts of phosphorus, potassium, and selenium but not in remarkable amounts.

-Yogurt, on the other hand, is also considered to be a good source of calcium, both having high amounts of calcium, however, milk is richer in calcium.
+On the other hand, yogurt is also considered a good source of calcium, both having high amounts of calcium.
+However, milk is richer in calcium.
 Yogurt is richer in phosphorus, selenium, and zinc.
-Generally speaking, they are not amounts that are very remarkable.
+Generally speaking, they are not very remarkable amounts.

-Yogurt consumption in babies, 4 months old and onwards, has shown positive effects like the following: (2)
+Yogurt consumption in babies, four months old and onwards, has shown positive effects like the following: (2)

 - Inducing normal gut microflora